//Interview with Hon Lik: original inventor of the e-cigarette

 JC: Are you pleased with the progress made by tobacco harm reductionists and next generation nicotine products globally, or frustrated they’re not being adopted more widely and quickly?

 HL: Focusing on vaping, media coverage continues to be very confusing to many consumers.
 The principle of tobacco harm reduction has always been based on the relative harm of vaping compared to smoking.
-Any objective analysis of both the scientific and real-world evidence suggests adult smokers would benefit from transitioning to next generation products (NGPs) like vapes.
+I believe an objective analysis of both the scientific and real-world evidence suggests adult smokers would benefit from transitioning to next generation products (NGPs) like vapes.
 However, anti-vaping activists always focus on the potential for absolute harm of vaping – i.e. vaping without having ever smoked cigarettes, which is not the point of the product – rather than comparing vape aerosol to considerably more harmful cigarette smoke.
-They also use extreme language, including describing nicotine as ‘poison’.
-This is incredibly misleading.
+They also use extreme language, including describing nicotine as ‘poison’, which I think is incredibly misleading.

-JC: Why do you think vaping and tobacco harm reduction is more popular in some countries than others, and why does it seem to be particularly struggling to gain traction in many BRIC (Brazil, Russia, India, China and South Africa) nations?
+JC: Why do you think vaping is more popular in some countries than others, and why does it seem to be particularly struggling to gain traction in many BRIC (Brazil, Russia, India, China and South Africa) nations?

 JC: Do you have any thoughts of the state of the science in terms of vape/NGP research?